 In all of these examples, whether through DACA, TPS, or a pending green card case, the work permit is never standing on its own.
 It’s always tied to some other immigration benefit.

 People often say, “Hey, I just want to work permit.
 I don’t need any of these other things.
 I just want want to be able to work legally.”

 In response, I always want to dive into their immigration situation and say, “Well, are you married to a US citizen?
 Is your employer going to sponsor your green card?
 Do you have TPS?
 Do you have DACA?
 Or is there some other basis for your green card, for your work status, for your immigration status?”

 A work permit is tied to your immigration status

 That’s how you get a work permit.
 You don’t get the work permit on its own.
 It’s always a work permit in conjunction with some other immigration status.

 So if you want a work permit, the best way to get it is to sort out your immigration status overall.
 I hope this helps you.
-If you have questions or need help with your situation, just send me a message or an email.
+If you have questions or need help with your situation, contact us today.